edgepointlearning/edgepointlearning.com/src/collections/_posts/2018/2018-09-26-reduce-training-friction.md

 There is still a need for long-form macro-learning courses that provide employees with the time and space to dive deeper into specialized information.
 But the days of relying on these long-form courses to cover all of your employees’ training needs are coming to an end.

-<strong>At EdgePoint Learning, we believe that learning in the flow of work reduces friction and provides your employees with the tools they need to do their job.
+**At EdgePoint Learning, we believe that learning in the flow of work reduces friction and provides your employees with the tools they need to do their job.
 Let us help you get started.
-[Get in touch today](/contact/).</strong>
+[Get in touch today](/contact/).**